franciscop/umbrella/documentation.md

 ### Examples

-Check if the current form needs to be valdated
+Check if the current form needs to be validated

 ```js
 u('form.subscribe').on('submit', function(e) {